spf13/afero/README.md

 A few different ways you could use Afero:

-* Use the interfaces alone to define you own file system.
+* Use the interfaces alone to define your own file system.
-* Wrap for the OS packages.
+* Wraper for the OS packages.
 * Define different filesystems for different parts of your application.
 * Use Afero for mock filesystems while testing